Username10924/odin-recipes/README.md

-This is a project towards to practice and demonstrate the skills that I've learned through TOP.
+This is a project made to practice and demonstrate the skills that I've learned through TOP.